KDIR 2023 Abstracts

 Authors:

-Abdelhalim H. Dahou and Brigitte Mathiak
+Abdelhalim Hafedh Dahou and Brigitte Mathiak

 Abstract: Software categorization involves organizing software into groups based on their behavior or domain.
 Traditionally, categorization has been crucial for software maintenance, aiding programmers in locating programs, identifying features, and finding similar ones within extensive code repositories.
 Manual categorization is expensive, tedious, and labor-intensive, leading to the growing importance of automatic categorization approaches.
 However, existing datasets primarily focus on technical categorization for the most common programming language, leaving a gap in other areas.
 This paper addresses the research problem of classifying software repositories that contain R code.
 The objective is to develop a classification model capable of accurately and efficiently categorizing these repositories into predefined classes with less data.
 The contribution of this research is twofold.
 Firstly, we propose a model that enables the categorization of software repositories focusing on R programming, even with a limited amount of training data.
 Secondly, we conduct a comprehensive empirical evaluation to assess the impact of repository features and data augmentation on automatic repository categorization.
 This research endeavors to advance the field of software categorization and facilitate better utilization of software repositories in the context of diverse domains research.